 The Faradair BEHA vision was to create a new multi-role aircraft that solved three key problems – Noise, emissions and operating costs

 The primary focus related to urban flight opportunity, creating an aircraft capable of flying 24/7 without disturbing the local populace.
 The majority of these flight operations would be in a private civilian role, however emergency services and air taxi operations are also significant markets for the BEHA, with ever increasing focus on ‘Air mobility’ and ‘on-demand’ air transport.

 - viable low cost intercity commuter operations currently dominated by road and rail operators

-- a friend to nature, BEHA can be used to aid conservation efforts in combating poachers and tracking wildlife
+- a friend to nature, used to aid conservation efforts in combating poachers and tracking wildlife

 - air taxi services for organisations, hotels, resorts and government organisations

-- undertake many roles currently delivered by helicopter but for a fraction of the cost and noise pollution
+- undertake many rotorcraft roles but for a fraction of the cost and noise pollution

-- Police and emergency service operations with low operational costs and low impact to local populace
+- Police and emergency service operations with low operational costs and low noise impact to local populace

-- power line and oil pipeline survey and inspection
+- long distance power line and oil pipeline survey and inspection

 - Light freight/utility cargo operations during unsocial hours